GildedPleb/eslint-config-current-thing/README.md

 To determine if your preferred config is eligible, visit the NPM page and check the weekly download count, or scroll to the bottom to see a list of packages presently under consideration.

 You can always extend/disable this config to meet your own needs.
 However, if you think a config should be included, and it passes the `monthly count test` (and is not garbage/has stars/contributors, etc.), open a PR or Issue, and it will be added.
-When adding a rule, the `recommended` version of that rule will be unashamedly used with as little alterations as possible (however, if it has serious conflicts with higher priority rules we will find workarounds, e.g. even "lite" FP rules break everything popular).
+When adding a rule, the "recommended" version of that rule will be unashamedly ~~smashed~~ used with as little alterations as possible.

-Outside of getting the various pieces to play nice together, this repo does all it can to _not_ define any new individual rules or to have any opinion. **[Holding back intensifies]**
+Outside of getting the various pieces to play nice together, Lint the Current Thing does all it can to _not_ define any new individual rules or to have any opinion.
+See Conflicts below.

+**[Holding back intensifies]**

 ### 2. Conflicts

-**Conflicting rules favor the preferences of more popular configs via the rules of ESLint flat-config merging.** Or, if conflicts can not be resolved this way (i.e. two differently named rules which enforce opposing behavior) then the manual disabling of the lower, conflicting rule is used, or that rule is not added.
-However, in some cases, an [intolerant minority](https://nassimtaleb.org/2016/08/intolerant-wins-dictatorship-small-minority/) rule-set will disable rules from a more used package (e.g. TSDoc, with fewer users, only has 1 rule, turning off that rule means the package is useless, yet, that one rule conflicts with many rules in the widely used JSDoc/recommended config.
-As long as we are using Typescript, rules in JSDoc are turned off to accommodate TSDoc.)
+**Conflicting rules favor the preferences of more popular configs via the rules of ESLint flat-config merging.** Adding a bunch of configs will introduce conflicts.
+But conflicts are now automatically resolved on a config and rule basis, where conflicting rules are disabled (set to `0`) at the conflict config order.
+This way, they are ideologically in line with the popularity contest.
+If two conflicting configs switch order, the rules will switch as well.
+To see the full list of generated conflicts check out [incompatibilities](src/conflicts/incompatibilities.ts).
+If conflicts can not be resolved this way (i.e. three or more differently named rules which cyclically enforce opposing behavior) then the rules are manually added to the config as known conflicts.
+It would add insane complexity to fix this automatically to find the less than 5 cases where this actually happens.

 ### 3. Sub-Categories

 **Whatever the leading config is, for any particular thing, that is the config which gets to decide other config's sub-preferences, winner take all, for that particular thing.** ESLint is about linting JavaScript, and many rules and opinions exist around what constitutes "appropriate" use of JS.
 Many of those opinions not only deal with JavaScript but also deal with auxiliary or tangential systems.
 Of those tangential systems, where there are conflicts which can not be resolved via merging, the popular winner takes all.
 For instance, despite being well-supported, very few people use Flow in comparison to TypeScript for typing.
 Thus, Typescript gets to dominate typing framework and other packages are expected to use their TypeScript-native rules, while Flow is discouraged / unsupported.
 If Flow suddenly became more popular than TypeScript, this would change.
-In most cases, opposing frameworks can both be included, like varying style guides (e.g. prettier vs standard vs functional) as neither present breaking changes to the other.
+In most cases, opposing frameworks can both be included, like varying style guides (e.g. prettier vs standard vs functional) as neither present fundamentally breaking changes to the other.

 ### 4. Linting Lag